BACK TO THE FUTURE

 REGISTRATION DESK HOURS

-The registration desk will be in the foyer of the Grand Hall, Fairmont Chateau Laurier Hotel.
+The registration desk will be in the convention level of the Hilton Toronto.

 Wednesday, February 23: 1:00 pm – 6:00 pm